 #3 Eggs are permitted, but dairy, meat, fish, and poultry are not.

-#4 All animal products, such as honey, dairy, and eggs, are prohibited in a vegan diet.
+#4 All animal products, such as beef, pork, and chicken, are prohibited in a vegan diet.

 Flexitarian (which includes some animal foods but is primarily vegetarian) and pescatarian (which includes fish but not meat) diets are two more plant-based eating patterns.